All The ‘Anthem’ Information From EA Play: Javelins, Combo Attacks, No Loot Boxes, Release Date, And More

 — Anthem (@anthemgame) June 10, 2018

-BioWare confirmed Anthem will not contain any loot boxes or pay to win mechanics.
+BioWare confirmed Anthem will not contain any loot boxes or pay-to-win mechanics.
 All microtransactions will be cosmetic only.
-The developers showed different color schemes for Javelins along with slightly different pieces of armor.
+The developers showed different color schemes for Javelins, along with slightly different pieces of armor.
 An N7-themed armor based on the Mass Effect franchise was naturally included.

 The method of purchasing cosmetics is not clear at the moment beyond BioWare saying loot boxes won’t be a factor.
 There are still many months to go before the studio settles on a monetization method and provides those details to fans, however.

-Console and PC Graphic Options will Differ
+Console And PC Graphic Options Will Differ

 Anthem will run at 30 frames per second (fps) on consoles, per the Game Informer interview with Darrah.
 The PC platform will have the option to go past that framerate, however, and all platforms will support 4K if the hardware is there to do so.